Guide to Queenstown Mountain Biking

 For families, head up to the Jardines Mountain Bike Park in Kelvin Heights – mostly easy tracks but with some great bumps and undulations that are enough to excite the kids without scaring them.

 For a quick thrill, try the Wynyard Express, which will take you hurtling down some flowing tracks, with a great jump park to stop off at and try some freestyling.
 Gorge Road Jump Park, on the north road out of Queenstown, has some great dirt tracks and well-built parks in which to watch, or perform, all your favourite stunts.100km+ Biking Trails:

 Queenstown also kicks off the Around The Mountains Trail, a Grade 2, 175 kilometre cycling route that actually starts onboard the paddlesteamer TSS Earnslaw, across Lake Wakatipu to Walter Peak Station.
 Riders will cycle through fields, across sheep stations, up very steep hills, and along some stunning lakeside scenery in the Von Valley.

 The 100km Queenstown Trail, includes a number of distinct sub-sections so you can ride parts, or all of the trail, dependign on your requirements.
 The trail offers a chance to stop off at award-winning wineries, view art by local artists, visit the historic gold mining settlement of Arrowtown and enjoy non-stop beautiful views.
+Lake Tracks: